jbcodeforce/eda-kconnect-lab/README.md

 # Kafka Connect with Event Streams on Cloud

-This repository includes a set of component to demonstrate some of the Kafka Connect connectors from the IBM Event messaging team.
+This repository includes a set of components to demonstrate some of the Kafka Connect connectors developed by the IBM Event messaging extended team.

-We are using a classical, yet simple implementation of item consumption in store and centralized inventory using a simple real time streaming solution instead of batch based approach, as a lot of distribution industry companies are using today.
+We are using a classical, yet simple implementation, of good items sold in store and how to use kafka stream to get a centralized view of the goods inventory.
+The business goal is to get a real time inventory view instead of relaying on batch jobs run daily.
+A lot of distribution industry companies are moving to this approach.

 The system context looks like: